 Black Rot (Guignardia bidwellii): This is probably the most damaging grape disease in New England.
 Most loss is caused by damage to the berries, though leaves, tendrils and new shoots are also damaged.
 The fruit is susceptible from fruit set until veraison; resistance increases as fruits transition from pea-size to veraison.

 This disease is caused by a fungus that overwinters in mummified berries and stem lesions.
 Mummies on the soil surface release spores when rain soaks them in the spring.
 There is a continuous production of spores throughout the spring and summer.
 These are carried to new plants by wind.
-The duration of leaf wetness required for infection to occur varies with temperature (Table 53).
-Young tissue is infected in less than 12 hours between 60˚- 90˚F. Spores germinate and produce mycelium resulting in symptoms in 8 to 25 days, depending on the weather.
+The duration of leaf wetness required for infection to occur varies with temperature (see Table 53).
+Young tissue is infected in less than 12 hours between 60–90˚F. Spores germinate and produce mycelium resulting in symptoms in 8 to 25 days, depending on the weather.
 New leaves and half-grown berries are most susceptible.
 Secondary infections occur when new spores are produced on the current year’s infections.
 Secondary spores are produced into August, and are spread by splashing rain.

 On leaves, infections appear as yellowish-tan spots in late spring.
-These spots enlarge and become reddish-brown with a dark outline.
+These roughly circular spots enlarge and become reddish-brown with a dark outline.
 Lesions are roughly circular in shape.
-Shoots develop sunken, elliptical lesions, black in color up to 2 cm in length.
+Shoots develop sunken, elliptical black lesions, up to 2 cm in length.
 On the berry, symptoms do not appear until the fruit is half grown.
 Lesions start as a small whitish dot and quickly engulf the whole berry.
 The infected area develops a reddish brown color.
 The berry wrinkles and blackens completely within a few days.
 These fruit become mummies that are very hard and stony, and supply inoculum for the following year.

 Management: Sanitation is very important.
 Destroy all mummies and canes with lesions.
 Remove infected tendrils from vines.
 Plant grapes in locations having good air circulation, taking advantage of prevailing winds and sun.
-Black rot is more likely to occur near woodland borders than in full sin, and it occurs much more severely in wet years than in dry ones.
+Black rot is more likely to occur near woodland borders than in full sun, and it occurs much more severely in wet years than in dry ones.
 Protectant fungicides offer good control if applied initially when the shoots are 10-16 cm long and continued until the berries contain approximately 5% sugar.
 Strobilurins (Abound, Elite, Flint, Sovran, Nova and others) are excellent eradicant and protectant materials.
 See pest management schedule for recommended materials and timing.
 Varietal resistance is another control option (see Table 59).

 Warm, humid weather at the time berries ripen favors the disease.
 The fungus grows rapidly, and berries can rot in 5 to 7 days.
 Wounding promotes fungal growth.

 Botrytis Bunch Rot (Botrytis cinerea): Botrytis rot can cause serious losses in susceptible varieties.
 While some rot is acceptable in wine grapes, and may even be desirable, the disease can get out of control.
-The fungus which causes the disease is present in grape mummies, debris on the vineyard floor and in organic matter around the planting.
+The fungus that causes the disease is present in grape mummies, debris on the vineyard floor and in organic matter around the planting.
 Spores are released in moist, cool weather in spring, and then throughout the growing season.
 These first spores infect blossoms at the end of bloom.
 A second infection occurs at berry maturity.
 The fungus uses senescing or dead material as a base to spread into healthy tissue.
 Botrytis-infected berries are at first soft and watery.
 The berries usually become covered with gray, fuzzy fungal mycelium within a few days.
 Rotted berries shrivel, then drop to the ground to eventually become mummies.

 Management: Good air circulation and vineyard sanitation are helpful.
 Leaf removal around the clusters has shown excellent control of the disease in California.
 White-fruited varieties (particularly Riesling and Seyval) are highly susceptible.
 Protective fungicides should be used when wet weather occurs near bloom and berry ripening.
 See pest management schedule for recommended materials and timing.
 Fungicides should be used thoughtfully to avoid promoting resistance by the fungus.